School Mission

 Teacher Professional Training & Development

-The Staff Development Committee holds school-based staff development workshops on common issues that cater for the teachers' professional needs.
-Teachers are given ample supports in preparation of the New Senior Secondary curriculum.
-They are also encouraged to attend courses, seminars, training programmes periodically for perspectives and enhancement.
+The Staff Development Committee holds school-based staff development seminars and workshops to meet the teachers' professional needs.
+They are also encouraged to attend external training courses for perspectives and enhancement.